 Handbook entries are updated November of each year for the following year.

 View the commonly used terms or phrases that you may come across throughout your candidature.

 Do I have to take the Workshop and Elective subjects or can I pick my own subjects outside of these?

-It is a Doctor of Philosophy - Arts (PhD) course requirement that you complete the PhD Coursework Component, that consists of the Workshop (Intensive Research Workshop and a relevant Researching stream) and Elective (2 x 6.25 credit points) components.
+It is a Doctor of Philosophy – Arts (PhD) course requirement that you complete the PhD Coursework Component, consisting of the Workshop (Intensive Research Workshop and a relevant Researching stream) and Elective (2 x 6.25 credit points) components.